 What’s more secret and underground than an actual bunker?
 The Vondelbunker is hidden under a bridge in Vondelpark and hosts a variety of interesting counterculture activities and events including concerts, cinema nights, art exhibits and dinners.
 There is even a micro beer brewery located here called Bunkerbier.
 And yes this is an actual bomb shelter from the Cold War.
 There are many more scattered around Amsterdam, the ultimate secret places.

 Amsterdam’s newest park, Schellingwouderpark, is still undiscovered by many Amsterdammers.
 Maybe part of the reason for that is because it is only reachable by a little boat!
 It’s located near the end of the charming Nieuwendammerdijk in Amsterdam Noord.
 Take a picnic and check out the views over Het IJ or go swimming in the summertime.

 I actually discovered the area by accident one day when exploring Amsterdam Noord by bicycle.
-We ended up crossing the river over the Oranjesluizen.
-Which are also very interesting to check out if you are interested in ships and engineering.
+I ended up crossing the river over the Oranjesluizen.
+Which are also fascinating to check out if you are interested in ships and engineering.